Nikkyolamy/LITA-CAPSTONE-CUSTOMER-DATA/README.md

 ### Tools Used
 This data was worked on using:
-- Ms.Excel for data cleaning and data analysis.
+- Ms.Excel for data cleaning and data analysis, using the pivot tables to organize and summarize.
-- SQL(structured Query Language) for data querying and to ensure the integrity and quality of data#
+- SQL(structured Query Language) for data querying, to ensure the integrity and quality of data#
-- PowerBi for data visualization and to help give a better understanding to the data.
+- PowerBi for data visualization, to represent the key insights visually.

 ### Data Cleaning and Preparation
 - Data loading and inspection